What is cloud detection and response (CDR)?

 Misconfiguration exploitation

 An overly permissive policy can give attackers a wide-open path.
-CDR detects abnormal access patterns or sudden changes to cloud resources, helping you identify and respond before data exposure becomes a breach.
+CDR detects abnormal access patterns or sudden changes to cloud resources, so you can identify and respond before data exposure becomes a breach.

 Cloud credential abuse